JOde234/CachingComponent/README.md

 evicted.
 The cache should implement the *least recently used* approach when selecting which item to evict.

-The cache component is a **singleton**, **thread-safe** for all methods (optional feature).
+The cache component is a **singleton**, **thread-safe** for all methods.
-Another optional feature - the mechanism which allows the consumer to know **when** items get evicted.
+Another feature - there is an event sender which can notify a subscriber to know when items get evicted.

-And one more optional feature - it's possible to set the time in milliseconds to automatically remove the cache for e specific key e.g. define cache lifetime.
+And one more feature - it's possible to set the time in milliseconds to automatically remove the cache for the specific key i.e. define cache time to be persisted.